The C API

 Arguments are what a user specifies when calling a function of the API.
 Each function takes extra, optional arguments.

-Attributes are properties of nodes and are only set through the aforementioed optional arguments using the NSISetAttribute() and NSISetAttributeAtTime() functions.
+Attributes are properties of nodes and are only set through the aforementioned optional arguments using the NSISetAttribute() and NSISetAttributeAtTime() functions.

 Optional Arguments